mariamingallonMM/dynamo-user-group-nz/README.md

 ## Declaration of Intent
 Our [LinkedIn Group](https://www.linkedin.com/groups/10397449/) is already open to everyone that is willing to learn Dynamo, Python for Dynamo, Grasshopper, Visual Programming, Parametric Design, Generative Design, Genetic Algorithms, APIs and essentially experiment with some cool stuff with us.
 We created this public GitHub repo where, from now on, we are going to store all the scripts which are developed or shared during any of the workshops held at Dynamo Users Group New Zealand.
-This should mame it easier to collaborate, have fun and ultimately learn from each other. :heart:
+This should make it easier to collaborate, have fun and ultimately learn from each other. :heart:

 ## General Info
-Repository to host all the Dynamo graphs developed during the workshops held in Auckland.
+Repository to host all the Dynamo graphs and presentation content developed during the workshops held in Auckland.
 You can either clone/download the material from the repo and then go through it locally on your machine, or you can use the scripts directly in Dynamo.

 Furthermore, we encourage you to interact with us as much as you can!
 Feel free to use our material, fork the repo as you please, take inspiration or strip what is of use for you.